hoarhouse/dcfh/cc-rules.md

 - NO external API simulation
 - If external system doesn't exist, don't create fake version

+### 5. SUPABASE-ONLY DATA STORAGE - ABSOLUTE REQUIREMENT
+- ALL data is stored in Supabase (database tables + storage buckets)
+- NEVER create GitHub-based storage paths
+- NEVER use GitHub URLs for images, files, or data
+- GitHub is ONLY for code hosting, NEVER for data storage
+- Database tables: All in Supabase PostgreSQL
+- Images/files: Supabase storage buckets only
+- User uploads: Supabase storage buckets only
+- Correct image URL format: https://[project-id].supabase.co/storage/v1/object/public/[bucket]/[filename]
+- NO exceptions - everything goes to Supabase
+- When unsure about storage: ASK before assuming storage location

 ## ⚠️ MANDATORY WARNINGS
 Show these before ANY dangerous operations:
 - 🚨 WARNING: This will modify working authentication systems